 The Rickety Press, Oxford

 In the chi-chi area of Jericho, this place fizzes with cool students and trendy locals, eating great quality pizzas and burgers.
 Very cool interior too, a fab city centre option.

 Jacob’s Inn, Wolvercote

 Sitting at the top of Oxford’s Port Meadow, this stylish, buzzing pub is ideal for families, friends or walkers.
-There’s not much of an outside space (you have the meadow for that), so it’s well suited to this time of year.
+Its warm stone and log fires are well suited to this time of year.
 Like its sister eateries in Bicester, Woodstock and Headington, the food is locally sourced and crowd-pleasing.